 What is Don Pasquale?

-Don Pasquale is a three-act drama buffo opera the Italian composer Gaetano Donizetti, who is also known for his comic opera L’elisir d’amore, as well as his historical operas Lucia di Lammermoor, Anna Bolena, and Maria Stuarda, all of which are based on true stories.
-Don Pasquale was written in 1842 with a libretto Giovanni Ruffini and Donizetti, based on Angelo Anelli’s libretto for composer Stefano Pavesi’s opera Ser Marcantonio, which was written in 1810.
+Don Pasquale is a three-act drama buffo opera by the Italian composer Gaetano Donizetti, who is also known for his comic opera L’elisir d’amore, as well as his historical operas Lucia di Lammermoor, Anna Bolena, and Maria Stuarda, all of which are based on true stories.
+Don Pasquale was written in 1842 with a libretto by Giovanni Ruffini and Donizetti, based on Angelo Anelli’s libretto for composer Stefano Pavesi’s opera Ser Marcantonio, which was written in 1810.

 On 3 January 1843, the Théâtre Italien in Paris hosted the world premiere of Don Pasquale.
 The opera takes place in Don Pasquale’s villa and garden in Rome, as well as the home of his nephew Ernesto’s beloved, a poor young widow named Norina.